Choosing between Celestial and Inner Heavens

 At times it gets even comical when you really think of it, that those propagators of peace, love and harmony are actually disturbing the crap in this world with their "struggles for a morality and values" tailored by their particular recipe.

-In my humorous mind it's like a scenario in which I would terrorize my family with demands to "show unconditional love" - while terrorizing them.
+In my humorous mind it's like a scenario in which I would terrorize my family with demands to "show unconditional love".
 Believe it or not, but I have personally seen a sample of such "religiousness".

 Taking the Line of the Least Resistance